Richard E. Sprague: Career

-Research on the Kennedy assassination
+Research on the John F. Kennedy assassination

 In the May 1970 issue of Computers And Automation, Sprague said that he used computer analysis of still photographs and movie film from Dealey Plaza to determine that at least four gunmen and fifty conspirators were involved in Kennedy's assassination.
 Sprague stated that the evidence indicated six shots were fired at John F. Kennedy.
 According to Sprague, President Kennedy was hit by four shots, Connally was hit by another, and one missed.
 Five years later in September 1975, Sprague and L. Fletcher Prouty stated that their study of still photographs and film of the assassination revealed that no shots were fired from the Texas School Book Depository's sixth floor window and that Lee Harvey Oswald was framed by planted and altered evidence.

-Much of Sprague's information and conclusions had already been published in the magazines Computers And Automation and People and The Pursuit of Truth before Sprague wrote The Taking of America, 1-2-3.
+Much of Sprague's information and conclusions had already been published in the magazines Computers and Automation and People and The Pursuit of Truth before Sprague wrote The Taking of America, 1-2-3.

 According to Sprague's research, because of the location of the great oak tree with dense crown that crossed the trajectory of the shot from the 6th Floor of the building onto Elm Street, it is unlikely that Lee Harvey Oswald could fire from the window near where the rifle was subsequently found.

 Sprague's analysis of Abraham Zapruder's film was used in "The Guns of Dallas" article written by L. Fletcher Prouty.